Screenplay vs Script -Differences Explained.

 Script

-• The term “script” is broader and can refer to written material for various forms of visual media, including film, television, theater, radio, youtube videos and even video games.
+• The term “script” is broader and can refer to written material for various forms of visual media, including film and tv.
 A script provides instructions for performers and production staff, detailing dialogue, stage directions, and other essential elements.

 Conclusion